Website spoofing. Sounds funny doesn’t it?

 If you do find you have clicked what might be a spoofed domain link, avoid downloading or opening anything, or entering your details.
 And if you think your details have been compromised, let your service provider (bank, software service etc) know.

 Malware or infected browser extensions can also be a source of spoofed domain traffic.
-These software infections can use your genuine human activity to perform clicks or activity on
+These software infections can use your genuine human activity to perform clicks or activity on ads, download links or domain URLs.
+This last one is a clever way that fraudsters use ‘genuine human visitors’ to inflate site traffic.

 Ad fraud and website spoofing